nkinnan/esphome-pace-bms/README.md

 ```

+# I'm having a problem using this component

+Did you read this entire document?
+If not, please do that first to make sure you understand how everything works.
+You might be able to figure it out on your own!

+If you still have an issue, or are seeing some "strange data" or log output, you can create an issue report.

 # Miscellaneous Notes

 - My personal preference is for the [C# Style Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) but the idea is to get this into ESPHome and [their guidelines](https://esphome.io/guides/contributing.html#codebase-standards) are different.
 It's currently a bit of a mishmash until I can refactor over to ESPHome's style completely.